amber-lang/amber-docs/docs/0.4.0-alpha/basic_syntax/conditions.md

 }
 ```

-Well... you may notice that this short and simple "if" condition takes up a lot of space.
-In Amber, there is a rule that allows you to use a `:` symbol where you intend to write only one statement, wherever you can write a block of code.
-This can be handy when you want to perform multiple conditions with a single statement each.
+In Amber, a simple if condition can often feel unnecessarily bulky.
+To address this, Amber allows the use of a `:` symbol to replace a full block when you only need to write a single statement.
+This feature is especially useful for handling multiple conditions with concise, single-statement actions.

 ```ab
 if age >= 16: echo "Welcome"